mihai-dulgheru/pdf-text-diff/README.md

 ## Running Docker Compose

 Starting up Docker Compose is easy.
-To begin, ensure you’re in the `pdf-text-diff` folder and run the following from the Command Prompt:
+To begin, ensure you're in the `pdf-text-diff` folder and run the following from the Command Prompt:

 ```commandline